danhenriquex/Learning_Data_Science/README.md

 # Learning Data Science

-In this course I learned a lot concepets about machine learning and deep learning, such as:
+In this course I learned a lot of concepets about machine learning and deep learning, such as:

 ### Machine Learning
 - Pandas